 How many Major League Stadiums have natural grass instead of artificial turf?

 As you’ve probably noticed, the trend is strongly away from the fake stuff.
-Three teams replaced artificial turf with real grass (in their existing stadiums) in recent years, with even Cincinnati doing so for their last two years in Cinergy Field (needless to say, the city’s new Great American Ballpark has real grass).
-That means that now all 16 National League Teams have the real thing.
+Three teams replaced artificial turf with real grass (in their existing stadiums) in recent years, with even Cincinnati doing so for their last two years in Cinergy Field (needless to say, the city’s current facility, Great American Ballpark, has real grass).
+That means that now all 15 National League Teams have the real thing.
 In the American League, once the Twins moved outside to Target Field, only two of the 14 stadiums had an artificial surface.
 The two offenders are Tampa Bay and Toronto (gee, is there a common element with these two stadiums?).
+Interestingly, the Rangers seem to be on the fence about whether to put real grass or an artificial surface in their new park that is under construction in Arlington.
+I’m betting they go with the real stuff.

 On which side of the field should the home dugout be located?
 How many Major League parks have the home dugout on the first-base side?